-Figure 2 shows mean profiles of temperature, water vapour and ozone from v3 and v4 within 1000 km of one of more of the launch sites (circular shaded areas in Fig. 1).
+Figure 2 shows mean profiles of temperature, water vapour and ozone from v3 and v4 within 1000 km of one or more of the launch sites (circular shaded areas in Fig. 1).
 Differences in mean profiles of temperature, water vapour and ozone based on these two versions of MLS data are small, particularly at stratospheric pressure levels (10-68 hPa).
-Mean temperatures in the upper troposphere (100-316 hPa) are colder in v4 than in v3 by 0.24-0.82 K (all differences are significant when both measurement and statistical uncertainty are accounted for).
-The mean v4 temperature profile is also colder than v3 at 31-38 hPa (by approximately 0.2 K) and warmer than v3 at 56 hPa ( $0.23\pm0.13$ K) and 10 hPa ( $0.16\pm0.12$ K).
-Mean water vapour mixing ratios in the upper troposphere (215-316 hPa) are smaller in v4 than in v3 (with a maximum relative bias of $-29\pm5\%$ at 316 hPa), but slightly larger in v4 than in v3 at 147 hPa ( $11\pm3\%$ ).
-Differences in the remainder of the profile are within $\pm3\%$ .
+Mean temperatures in the upper troposphere (121-261 hPa) are colder in v4 than in v3 by 0.28-1.43 K (all differences are significant when both measurement and statistical uncertainty are accounted for).
+The mean v4 temperature profile is also colder than v3 at 31-38 hPa (by approximately 0.2 K) and warmer than v3 at 56 hPa $(0.27 \pm 0.13 \text{ K})$ and 10 hPa $(0.15 \pm 0.11 \,\mathrm{K})$.
+Mean water vapour mixing ratios in the upper troposphere (215-316 hPa) are smaller in v4 than in v3 (with a maximum relative bias of $-29 \pm 5\%$ at 316 hPa), but slightly larger in v4 than in v3 at 147 hPa ($11 \pm 3\%$).
+Differences in the remainder of the profile are within $\pm 3\%$.
 The most significant change in ozone is a reduction in vertical gradients in the upper troposphere and lower tropopause layer (100-316 hPa) in v4 relative to v3.
-This vertical homogenization results in better qualitative agreement with the vertical structure of mean ozonesonde profiles from independent observations over Lhasa and Kunming during boreal summer (Bian et al., 2012), and includes decreases of approximately 5-16% in mean ozone mixing ratios in the tropopause layer (83-147 hPa) and in the lower part of the upper troposphere ( $-10\pm3\%$ at 261 hPa and $-27\pm4\%$ at 316 hPa).
+This vertical homogenization results in better qualitative agreement with the vertical structure of mean ozonesonde profiles from independent observations over Lhasa and Kunming during boreal summer (Bian et al., 2012) and includes statistically significant decreases of 6-17 % in mean ozone mixing ratios in the tropopause layer (83-147 hPa) and statistically significant increases of 4-14 % in the upper troposphere (178-261 hPa).

 The mean profiles shown in Fig. 2 are based on slightly different samples due to differences in the retrieval algorithm and quality control criteria.
-Specifically, v4 provides increased data yields in this region relative to v3 (10% more temperature profiles, 32% more water vapour profiles and 29% more ozone profiles).
+Specifically, v4 provides increased data yields in this region relative to v3 (10 % more temperature profiles, 32 % more water vapour profiles and 29 % more ozone profiles).
+These increased data yields primarily reflect changes in the MLS quality screening criteria, which have been updated to account for changes in the way that clouds are handled during the retrieval step.
+One of the primary goals of MLS v4 was to improve the behaviour of MLS upper tropospheric composition retrievals in the presence of clouds.
+This was accomplished by redefining the manner in which clouds were represented in the MLS forward model and redesigning the method by which the strongest cloud signals in the MLS radiances are flagged and excluded from the retrievals.
+These changes significantly reduce the sensitivity of the MLS composition observations to cloud scattering signals.
 Relative differences between v3 and v4 are effectively unchanged when the comparison is limited to retrievals that meet quality control criteria in both v3 and v4.